 1. Those I have referred to as IQ-ists believe that IQ, representing an individual's overall score on a battery of verbal reasoning tests, number puzzles, and pattern matching tasks, measures a unitary property of the central nervous system, which is identified as intelligence.

 2. To the IQ-ist, the unitary nature of intelligence is established by the correlations between scores on the various puzzles comprising the IQ test.
-A mathematical construct named g, which represents the degree of correlation among tests, and effectively conceals the rather limited degree of correlation that is actually observed, i.e., correlation coefficients of less than 0.5.
+As evidence of the supposed unitary basis of intelligence, IQ-ists cite a mathematical construct named g, which represents the degree of correlation among the various components of an test, while obscuring the reality of a the rather limited degree of correlation that is actually observed, i.e., correlation coefficients of less than 0.5.

-Note that the mean correlation coefficient, r, is quite low, around 0.3, which means that, on average, variation in any one factor explains less than 10% (r2) of the variation in another factor, meaning that mental abilities are largely independent of one another.
+In the data presented in the above table, note that the mean correlation coefficient, r, is no more than around 0.3, which means that the mean variation in any one factor explains less than 10% (r2) of the variation in another factor.
+What this, in turn, implies is that mental abilities are largely independent of one another.
 Or put another way, it is possible, and in fact quite normal, to be smart at one thing and dumb at another.
 Image source.
 Click image to enlarge.

 3. A biologist will generally understand the term intelligence more broadly than the IQ-ist, and in a Darwinian sense.
 Thus they will usually include within the meaning of the term all cognitive activity that promotes the survival and reproductive success of the organism.